How to Make Reading Easier for Your Struggling Reader at Home

 “How do I help my struggling reader?”

-So let’s walk through simple, parent-friendly ways to make reading feel easier — without worksheets, drills, or stress.
+So let’s walk through simple, parent-friendly ways to make reading feel easier.

 A simple way to help is: